I’ve written before about setting up a current_user in

 How can I do a scoped find in Ecto?

-Since Elixir isn’t object oriented, you can’t do current_user.posts.find
+Since Elixir isn’t object oriented, you can’t do current_user.posts.find,

 but you can do something similar.
 The Phoenix generation tasks use

-which works
+Repo.get! which works

-.
+similarly to Active Record’s find.
 For those times when you need to more than

 an id lookup, Ecto also has

-which is
+Repo.get_by! which is

-but with additional parameters.
+works like get! but with additional parameters.

 It could be used liked this for the same functionality as the Rails/Ruby code above: